10 Best Dogs for First-Time Owners - CityDogsLife Skip to content

 Miniature

-Miniature poodles are clever but have a sensitive side.
-They get easily startled.
-If you reach out unexpectedly, they tend to flinch away.
-Miniature poodles can reach up to 15 inches in height.
+Miniature poodles are clever but sensitive.
+They startle more easily than other poodle sizes, and they’ll flinch if you reach toward them unexpectedly.
+They can reach up to 15 inches in height.

 Standard

-Despite their classy demeanor, standard poodles are quite protective of their owners.
-They’re obedient and smart.
-Standing no more than 20 inches tall, they’re playful and adventurous.
+Despite their composed appearance, standard poodles are protective of the people they live with.
+They’re obedient, smart, and playful.
+They stand no more than 20 inches tall.

 9. Pug